DubDor/DubDor/README.md

 # ☢ Adam Henshall-Jones 🚀 <a href="https://www.youtube.com/watch?v=bl5TUw7sUBs" target="_blank"><img src="https://i1.sndcdn.com/artworks-000189490798-zd9ruz-t500x500.jpg" alt="Picard & Data" width="50" height="50" border="10" /></a>

-**`Application Support Engineer | DBA | Java Dev In Training`**
+**`Application Support Engineer | DBA | Backend Dev In Training`**

-Im a Application Support Engineer with aspirations of becoming a Database Engineer or Java Developer.
-My skillset is mostly SQL, HTML, CSS and very basic JS.
-For the past few years i have been exploring different languages to see which one fits best.
-Currenly exploring Java and Python.
+Im a Application Support Engineer with aspirations of becoming a Database Engineer or Backend Developer.
+My skillset is mostly SQL, HTML, CSS, JS fundamentals, Kotlin, Python.
+For the past few years i have been exploring different languages to see which one suits.
+I am currenly exploring Node.js, Python and Java.
-I have 5 years of experience working with databases, data and SQL scripts, views and functions.
-Mostly worked with applications written in either C# or Delphi.
+I have 5 years of experience working with relational databases, data and SQL scripts, views and functions.
+Mostly worked with applications written in C# and Delphi.

  <p align="left">
        <a href="https://linktr.ee/dubdor">